 What to do in Gaomei Wetlands

-The Gaomei Wetlands isn’t very big.
-But it is definitely more fun when you explore the wetlands with an electric bicycle.
-And with two-wheels, you can see the following places at a much faster pace (which means you can see other attractions around Taichung too!
+The Gaomei Wetlands aren’t very big.
+But exploring the wetlands with an electric bicycle is definitely more fun.
+And with two wheels, you can see the following places at a much faster pace (which means you can see other attractions around Taichung, too!
 More on that later)

 Gaomei Wetlands Visitor Centre